TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/1-Installation/6-more-helpful-extensions.rst

 doc_extbase
 -----------

 The extension *doc_extbase* consists of a documentation of extbase and an API reference.
-Also this extension can be found in TER or in subversion *https://svn.typo3.org/TYPO3v4/CoreProjects/MVC/doc_extbase/*.
+This extension can be found in TER or in subversion *https://svn.typo3.org/TYPO3v4/CoreProjects/MVC/doc_extbase/*.

 devlog
 ------

-The extension *devlog* (available in TER) can used for logging the program sequence.
+The extension *devlog* (available in TER) can be used for logging.
 All log messages are clearly structured in the backend module.
 This extension is especially helpful if no debug output is allowed in the frontend, eq. live systems.

 To log data you can use the method *GeneralUtility::devlog($message, $extensionKey, $severity, $data)*, where *$message* is the message which should be logged, *$extensionKey* is the extension key of the running extension, *$severity* is a number between -1 and 3 which specifies the severity of an error, and *$data* is an optional array which can also be logged.